Become a Marshall-Brennan Constitutional Literacy Project Fellow

-Students are asked to fill out the application provided on the website.
-After applications are submitted, selected candidates will be interviewed, and those chosen as Marshall-Brennan Fellows will be notified after their interviews.
+Students are asked to fill out the application provided below.
+After applications are submitted, selected candidates will be interviewed, and those chosen as Marshall-Brennan Fellows will be notified after their interviews.2020–21 application

 Invitations to Interview

 Invitations to interview will be offered by email soon after all applications are submitted.